byucsstudent/v50/instruction/cow/cow.md

 - [ ] Using only the thumb and forefinger to apply maximum pressure to the teat.
 - [ ] Maintaining a consistent milking schedule, even if the cow is showing signs of discomfort.
 ```
-# Cows

-Cows, also known as cattle, are domesticated ungulates belonging to the *Bovidae* family and the *Bos* genus.
-They are a vital part of agriculture worldwide, providing us with milk, meat (beef and veal), leather, and other products.
-Understanding their biology, behavior, and role in human society is essential for anyone involved in agriculture, food production, or simply interested in the world around them.
-x !== y
-## Anatomy and Physiology
 ```masteryls
 {"id":"bb59e810-288a-4fef-a84d-9e1ce4fdea53", "title":"Ruminant Digestion", "type":"multiple-choice", "body":"Which of the following is the primary function of the rumen in a cow's digestive system?" }
 - [ ] Absorption of nutrients into the bloodstream.